creatvie-introvert/wordweaver/README.md

   - Include profile avatars, puzzle stats (accuracy, fastest time, most-played categories), and historical game data.

 2. Daily Puzzle Mode
-  - Automatically generate and cahe a new puzzle each day using rotating categories and difficulty levels.
+  - Automatically generate and cache a new puzzle each day using rotating categories and difficulty levels.
   - Display countdouwn to the next puzzle and archive previous ones for logged-in users.

 3. Themed Puzzle Packs